 If you already own another animal which is the same species as the one you are adopting, then it must already be neutered.

 All our animals are different; some animals will need more company than others.
 Active dogs normally cannot be left alone for more than 4-5 hours at a time, but cats are happier with their own company.
 Kittens and puppies need more attention than adult animals.
-You will need to make sure that the proposed pet suits your lifestyle and circumstances and that you can provide for its needs.
+You will need to make sure that the proposed pet suits your lifestyle and circumstances, even after the COVID situation, and that you can provide for its needs.

 Adoption fees help to cover the cost of microchipping, neutering, vaccinations and worm and flea treatment